vivaansinghvi07/pynterface/README.md

 A module to deal with terminal-based input and output!
 This package is available on PyPI [here](https://pypi.org/project/pynterface/).

 ## Why Use This?
-This package has many features that helps make coding user inputs easier and terminal outputs more pretty.
-You can do many things with either regard, with one line!
+This package has many features that help make implementing user inputs easier and terminal outputs much cleaner.
+You can do many things with either regard, usually with a single line!

 ## Installation
 To install, simply run the following: